-Over 2019-20 I evaluated a training and service development programme, based on the proven links between being sexually abused as a child (CSA) and developing mental health difficulties and /or issues around drugs and/or alcohol later in life.
-The programme was designed by the Centre of Expertise on Childhood Sexual Abuse, and based on substantial research.
-It aimed to improve practice by encouraging practitioners to routinely ask service users about CSA.
-Research shows that people want to be asked, but wait for professionals to do so.
-Disclosing that you were abused has been found to be a key step in tackling mental health dn substance misuse issues.
-Unfortunately, and as emerged here, practitioners shy away from asking and usually wait for the person to volunteer this information.
-Read the report.
+Over 2019-20 I evaluated a service development programme, based on the proven links between being sexually abused as a child (CSA) and developing mental health difficulties and /or issues around drugs and/or alcohol later in life.
+Designed by the Centre of Expertise on CSA, based at Barnardos, it encouraged practitioners to routinely enquire about CSA, as disclosing can be key to recovery.
+Unfortunately, professionals usually wait for service users to volunteer this information.
+Read a summary here; and the full report.

 Evaluation of a stalking service

 In 2019 I evaluated an innovative service supporting people who are stalked.
 Few services like this exist in the UK, despite stalking’s prevalence (it can affect anyone), its devastating impact on mental and physical health, the high risk of death, and low prosecution rates.

 “The team all felt that the evaluator quickly understood the complexities of the service and the unique issues this client group presented.”Changing Pathways